oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     ![screenshot of creating an analytic view](images/image67_av_create.png)

 11. Our AV is ready now and we can start analyzing data.
-Click on the three dots next to the name of the AV and click **Analyze**.
+Click on the AV CUSTOMER\_SALES\_ANALYSIS\_AV.

     ![screenshot of analytic view review](images/image68_av_analyze.png)